 Many years when the latest and greatest shiny new mountain bikes are released, there’s no clear “what’s next” in the sport.
-For 2021 and 2022, what’s next is unusually well-defined.
+For 2022, what’s next is unusually well-defined.
 Downcountry bikes dominate.

 If you’re not familiar with this relatively new term, you’re not alone.
 The term downcountry was recently coined to encompass mountain bikes designed to climb well, with trail/all-mountain suspension, and slacker geometry that rides bigger than it looks on downhills.

 Downcountry bikes deliver a hooting and hollering good time when your dropper is down and you’re picking a line, but they won’t weigh you down on a long ride.

 Mullet bikes are another 2021-22 trend.
 Business in the front and party in the back, with a 29” wheel in front, and a 27.5” wheel in back, mullet mountain bikes started as a user modification.
 Now more brands are offering a mismatched wheelset standard.

 The Bike Market Right Now